About Pride Foundation:

 Qualifications: Skills and Experience

-- Demonstrated commitment to Pride Foundation’s mission and to building a racially just, equitable, and inclusive environment through all levels of the organization.
+- Meaningful commitment to Pride Foundation’s mission and to building a racially just, equitable, and inclusive environment through all levels of the organization.

-- Demonstrated experience working with LGBTQ+ communities and/or communities disproportionately impacted by injustice, including communities of color, trans and non-binary communities, indigenous communities and tribal nations, immigrant communities, rural communities, etc.
+- Experience working with LGBTQ+ communities and/or communities disproportionately impacted by injustice, including communities of color, trans and non-binary communities, indigenous communities and tribal nations, immigrant communities, rural communities, etc.

 While not required, these are additional skills and experiences we are looking for in candidates:

-- Experience working with communities in the geographical region of Alaska, Idaho, Montana, Oregon, and Washington, and/or across rural, small town, and urban areas.
+- Experience working with BIPOC Transgender, Nonbinary, Intersex, and Two-Spirit communities on legislative campaigns in Alaska, Idaho, Montana, Oregon, or Washington, and/or across rural, small town, and urban areas.

 Salary and Benefits

-Excellent employer-paid benefits: medical (includes coverage of gender-confirming health services and procedures), dental, and vision coverage along with disability insurance, employer retirement account contribution, and option for employee to invest in an individual retirement account.
+Excellent employer-paid benefits including: medical (includes coverage of gender-confirming health services and procedures), dental, and vision coverage, plus disability insurance, employer retirement account contribution, and option to invest in an individual retirement account.
+Additionally, we offer 4 weeks paid vacation, 16 wellness/sick days, 3 personal days/floating holidays, 11 paid holidays, and paid family and medical leave.

 In your letter of interest, please make it a point to address the skills and experiences you bring to this role, as outlined above.
-We would appreciate you specifically addressing:
+We also ask you to specifically address:

-- How your lived and professional experience would make you successful in this role
+- How do your lived and professional experiences speak to the skills and experience needed for this role?

-Interested candidates are encouraged to submit their applications by November 28th, 2021.
-Applications will be accepted until the position is filled, though applications submitted after the deadline will be considered on a case by case basis.
-The positions will be filled as soon as the appropriate candidate is found, as the positions are available immediately.
+Priority will be given to candidates who submit their applications by October 11, 2023.
+Applications will be accepted until the position is filled, though applications submitted after the deadline will be considered on a case-by-case basis.
+The position will be filled as soon as the appropriate candidate is found, as the position is available immediately.